 Pyndan Camel Tracks is family run camel farm offering memorable, relaxing and informative camel riding experiences in Australia’s Red Centre.
-We are locally owned and operated and offer a range of camel tours on the privately owned White Gums Cattle Station, up close to the Western MacDonnell Rages.
+We are locally owned and operated with a range of camel tours on the privately owned White Gums Cattle Station, up close to the Western MacDonnell Ranges.
 We recommend that passengers make their booking at least 72 hours in advance.
 Check our availability calendar and book online here.

 We recognise the realities of climate change, particularly climbing temperatures in Central Australia and what effect this will have on our ability to live comfortably in our environment and attract visitors to our region.
 We make every effort to assess our business vulnerabilities and to prepare for potential impacts of climate change.

 For conservation we manage our two front paddocks that make up 35% of our property and contain remnant vegetation under ‘Land for Wildlife’ (registered 18/1/2006).
 We have three composting toilets, rainwater tank, hens and worms for organic waste recycling, solar lighting on high-use paths and recycle through many different options in the outback.
 Low water arid species are used for planting in addition to food producing species; direct watering dripper systems are installed in addition to use of mulch as a water retention measure.
 Camel manure and spent animal hay is used as mulch.

 Pyndan Camel Tracks are committed to: